top of page

 • Don’t expect an immediate or dramatic change in behaviour, this could easily be the first time the person has thought there might be a problem.

-• Allow for everybody to get a chance to speak.
+• Allow everybody to get a chance to speak.
 Do not interrupt someone else.
 It is important to create a neutral atmosphere as far as possible.

 We suggest you use a professional interventionist as these conversations can become heated.